HIPAA Guidelines for Patient Communication: Text, Email & Security

 Lack of HIPAA-Compliant Text Messaging Solutions

-When healthcare providers use standard SMS or third-party messaging apps that are not HIPAA compliant to communicate patient information, they risk interception and unauthorized dissemination of patient data.
-These non-compliant methods lack essential encryption and access control features.
+When healthcare providers communicate with patients with standard SMS or third-party messaging apps that are not HIPAA-compliant, they risk interception and unauthorized dissemination of patient data.
+Non-compliant methods lack essential encryption and access control features.

 Avoiding HIPAA Violations in Patient Emails